SmithAndy005/SpaceSSL/README.md

 ## Usage

-The files provided here will train a SimCLR model on the [OATH auroral dataset](http://tid.uio.no/plasma/oath/) [(see Clausen et al., 2018)](https://doi.org/10.1029/2018JA025274).
+The files provided here will train a SimSIAM model on the [OATH auroral dataset](http://tid.uio.no/plasma/oath/) [(see Clausen et al., 2018)](https://doi.org/10.1029/2018JA025274).
 For the code to run, please download the OATH dataset (from the link above) into this folder (and check the filepaths are correct).
 We thank the authors for producing a high quality, freely available dataset.

-The first file [SSL_Train](/SSL_Train.py) will train and save the SimCLR model.
+The first file [SSL_Train](/SSL_Train.py) will train and save the SimSIAM model.
 The current parameter set matches those used in the JGR: SP manuscript (derived through an iterative grid search with [Weights and Biases](https://wandb.ai/home)), the principle hyperparameters that can be tuned are:

 - momentum (line 21)
 - batch_size (line 22)